Use our images

 All of these articles and images are available for licensing: click on an image to see further details and licensing options; contact us about licensing textual content.

-This edited article about money originally appeared in Look and Learn issue number 254 published on 26 November 1966.
+This edited article about Alexander Mackenzie first appeared in Look and Learn issue number 582 published on 10 March 1973.

 Read the rest of this article »